 It can be hard to figure out what’s going on in the C-suite.
 But you have to realize that the boss is only human, and has a job to do.
 As difficult as it is to try and rationalize or figure out the logic behind some decisions, empathizing with the decision makers can be just as hard.
 Giving it a shot, though, may go a long way to explaining some of their flabbergasting decisions.

 What kinds of things do managers wish employees better understood?
-Here are 10 things bosses wish employees could empathize with, to realize that being in charge doesn’t necessarily mean that every day is a picnic.
+Here are 10 things bosses wish employees could empathize with to realize being in charge doesn’t necessarily mean every day is a picnic.